 - Muscle Strains and Sprains: Injuries to ligaments can cause extreme pain and long recovery periods.

-- Neck and Back Injuries: These injuries can range from being minor to seriously life-altering.
+- Neck and Back Injuries: These injuries can range from minor to seriously life-altering.

 - Nerve Injuries: There are many different injuries that can cause nerve damage.
 Compensation will be based on the seriousness of the nerve damage.

 - Paraplegic/Quadriplegic: Major accidents can occur at work, causing the worst possible outcomes.
-Losing the ability to walk, talk, or move is a rare but serious outcome to a workplace injury.
+Losing the ability to walk, talk, or move is a rare but serious outcome of a workplace injury.

 - Post-Traumatic Stress Disorder (PTSD): Usually triggered by a horrific event, PTSD requires medical treatment to overcome.